webplatform/docs/apis/filesystem/index.md

 standardization_status: 'W3C Working Draft'
 summary: "The File System API simulates a local file system that web apps can navigate around.
 You can develop apps that can read, write, and create files and directories in a virtual, sandboxed file system.
 The asynchronous API methods return without blocking the calling thread.
 The asynchronous API doesn't give you data by returning values; instead, you have to pass a callback function.
 The synchronous API is intended to be used with WebWorkers.\n"
 tags:
-  0: API
+  - API_Listings
-  1: Listings
+  - API
-  3: FileSystemAPI
+  - FileSystemAPI
 uri: apis/filesystem

 ---